tarwn/lessthandot-hugo/blogs/content/posts/2018-04-17-adding-twitter-authentication-to-an-asp-net-core-2-site-w-cosmos-db.md

 ## Wrapping Up, Next Steps

 Adding Twitter as an alternative interactive login method was pretty easy, once I figured out how the Middleware worked behind the scenes.
-Adding a second or third method would also be relatively easy, though I would likely want to use the Middleware options to remap specific claims like “urn:twitter:userid” and the matching value for LinkedIn or others to a common set of named claims to funnel redirects into a common set of callback URls.
+Adding a second or third method would also be relatively easy, though I would likely want to use the Middleware options to remap specific claims like "urn:twitter:userid" and the matching value for LinkedIn or others to a common set of named claims to funnel redirects into a common set of callback URls.

 Next up is the final Authentication post, adding in a per-request API key/secret method that relies on revocable API keys the user will manage as additional `LoginUserAuthentication` identities.